BLOG

 A server triggers 511 messages – when a client attempts to access a protected resource on the server.
 In this case, the client needs to authenticate the client before accessing the server resource.

-How to detect 5xx issues?
+How do we detect 5xx issues?

 For example, an SEO Crawler helps you crawl your site’s pages, finds pages’ HTTP status codes, and lists codes under relevant categories – give a try to SEO Crawler.

-How to fix 5xx issues?
+How do we fix 5xx issues?

 Sometimes – fixing 5xx issues is a matter of refreshing affected pages.
 Refreshing a page often fixes temporary errors, such as 500 and 503.